nvgeorgiev/Galacto-Burger/README.md

 ## Under the hood

-Galacto Burger is a single-page application build using React and JSX.
-For a database Galacto Burger uses Firebase and for handling HTTP requests and responses it uses Axios.
+Galacto Burger is a single-page application built using React and JSX.
+For a database Galacto Burger uses Firebase and for handling HTTP requests and responses - Axios.
 The App uses React Router to navigate through it's URLs.

 ## Installation